 1. Use a Hardware Wallet

 Hardware wallets are small devices that can hold your cryptocurrencies.
 The private keys to your digital assets are stored on the device, so you need to keep it secure.
 While hardware wallets are more expensive than other wallet options, they offer great security and convenience features.
+You can also find softwares that assist with Bitcoin storage and self-custody; many offer 2-factor authentication, cross-device logins, etc.

 Ensure to buy through an official reseller or partner, as there have been fake devices that look like they are made by the official company.
 Most cryptocurrencies are stored on an exchange or a third-party website, like Binance.